How to Manage Your Family's Needs During Plastic Surgery Recovery

 Let’s think about this for a minute.
 Suppose you are a successful woman who has maxed out what weight loss, exercise and general wellness can do for your body.
 You want to enjoy your body as you recognized it before becoming a mother.
 That is so incredibly reasonable!
 Yet countless women worry that they are sending a negative message to their daughters.

 If you’re not sure how to broach the topic, feel free to bring your children to the office when we meet.
 I love to meet young women and, as a result, I mentor a fair number of my patients’ daughters.
 You never know, she may even be inspired by your transformation to pursue a career in medicine or surgery 😀

 As we talk about about the science behind pregnancy changes, children see why the hours on the treadmill and all the crunches in the world will not flatten that belly that made a beautiful baby.
 She will understand how we breathe life into those breasts that filled with milk and fed child after child.
 And she will understand the importance of self-compassion as we discuss the permanent, irreversible natural body changes that occur with pregnancy, weight changes and aging.

 If you haven’t already, take a look at our Plastic Surgery Recovery Calculator.
 This resource has loads of useful information, not just on the recovery timeline, but also the impact of cosmetic surgery on your daily activities.
 Planning for your needs during plastic surgery recovery is easy when you think ahead!

-Come by our office to see the AAAASF-certified surgical suite, meet our all-star all-female team, and ask any questions that can help you make this process more manageable.
-Tannan Plastic Surgery is conveniently located in Brier Creek, proudly serving the Raleigh, Cary, Durham, Chapel Hill, Apex, Holly Springs, Wake Forest and greater Triangle region of North Carolina.
+Tannan Plastic Surgery proudly serves the Raleigh, Cary, Durham, Chapel Hill, Apex, Holly Springs, Wake Forest and greater Triangle region of North Carolina.
 We hope to see you soon!